-■ If this needs documentation, the Vail and Sloan decisions supply it.
+If this needs documentation, the Vail and Sloan decision supply it.
 Despite their imagination and daring, only one of Vail's decisions, the decision that service was the business of the Bell System, is still valid today and applicable in the form in which he worked it out.
-The investment character of the AT&T common share had to be drastically changed in the nineteen-fifties in response to the emergence of the institutional investors-pension trusts and mutual funds-as the new channels through which the middle class invests.
-While Bell Labs has maintained its position. scientific and dominant the new technological developments-especially in space technology and in such devices as the laser-have made it reasonably clear that no communications company, no matter how large, can any longer hope to provide by its own means all its own technological and scientific needs.
-At the same time, the development of technology has made it probable-for the first time in seventy-five years-that new of telecommunications will processes seriously compete with the telephone, and that in major communications fields, for example, information and data communication, no single communications medium can maintain dominance, let alone the monopoly which Bell has had for oral communications over distance.
+The investment character of the AT&T common share had to be drastical changed in the nineteen-fifties in response to the energence of the institutional investors-pension trusts and mutual finds-as the new channels through which the middle class invests.
+While Bell Labs has maintained its dominant position the next scientific and technological developments especially in space technology and in such devices as the laser-have made it reasonably clear that no communications company, no matter how large, can any longer hope to provide by its own means all its own technological and scientific needs At the same time, the development of technology has made K probable-for the first time in seventy-five years-that new processes of telecommunications will seriously compete with the telephone, and that in major communications fields, for example, information and data communication, no single communications medium can maintain dominance, let alone the monopoly which Bell has had for oral communications over distance.
 And while regulation remains a necessity for the existence of a privately owned telecommunications company, the regulation Vail worked so hard to make effective-that is, regulation by the individual states-is becoming increasingly inappropriate to the realities of a nationwide and indeed international system.
 But the inevitable-and necessary-regulation by the federal government has not been worked out by the Bell System and has instead been fought by it through the kind of delaying action Vail was so careful not to engage in.

 As to Sloan's decentralization of General Motors, it still stands-but it is becoming clear that it will have to be thought through again soon.
-Not only have basic principles of his design been changed and revised so often that they have become fuzzy beyond recognition-the autonomous automotive divisions. for instance, increasingly are not in full control of their manufacturing and assembly operations and therefore not fully responsible for the results.
-The individual makes of car, from Chevrolet to Cadillac, have also long ceased to represent major price classes the way Sloan originally designed them.
-Above all, Sloan designed a U.S. company; and though it soon acquired foreign subsidiaries, it remained a U.S. company in its organization and management structure.
-But General Motors is clearly an international company today.
-Its great growth and major opportunities are increasingly outside the United States and especially in Europe.
+Not only have basic principles of his design been changed and revised so often that they have become fuzzy beyond recognition-the autonomous automotive divisions, for instance, here singly are not in full control of their manufacturing and assembly operations and therefore not fully responsible for the lesults.
+The individual makes of car, from Chevrola to Calillat, have also long ceased to represent prajor price classes the way Sloan originally designed them.
+Above all, Sloan designed a U.S. company; and though it soon acquired foreign subsidiaries, it remained a U.S. company in its organization and manage-Rul General Motors is clearly an international company today.
+Its creat growth and major opportunities are increasingly outside the United States and especially in Europe.
 It will survive and prosper only if it finds the right principles and the right organization for the multinational company.
-The job Sloan did in 1922 will have to be done over again soon-it will predictably become pressing as soon as the industry runs into a period of economic difficulties.
+The 6 Sloan did in 1922 will have to be done over again soon-it will predictably become pressing as soon as the industry runs into a period of economic difficulties.
 And if not done over fairly drastically, Sloan's solution is likely to become a millstone around GM's neck and increasingly a bar to its success.